Emmankoko/Open_source_reports/GSOC/gsoc24.md

 <h3 style="text-align: center;"> PHASE 2</h3>

 Spent the second phase integrating [Codel](https://en.wikipedia.org/wiki/CoDel) active queue management in NetBSD.
-Codel is an active queue management used in network routing primarily designed to overcome bufferbloat in networking hardwares. it was to manage queues under control of the minimum delays experiencedby the packets. <br>
+Codel is an active queue management used in network routing primarily designed to overcome bufferbloat in networking hardwares. it was to manage queues under control of the minimum delays experiencedby the packets.
+A long lasting problem faced by the internet world of computer science is the bufferbloat problems that has pushed the need for implementing new Active Queue Management.
+CoDel was proposed to be a solution not to completely swallow the issues with our buffer when arriving packets fill it up but at least improve the quality of our internet service. <br>

 all work of this phase is integrated in the [altq_codel](https://github.com/Emmankoko/altq_refactoring_gsoc/tree/altq_codel/sys/altq) branch.